amitsaha/amitsaha.github.io/content/demo-api-gateway-kubernetes.rst

    Setting up kubeconfig...
    Kubectl is now configured to use the cluster.

-Let's perfomr some sanity checking:
+Let's perfrom some sanity checking:

 .. code::